ricvrdv/Born2beRoot/README.md

 ### 3. SCRIPT AND CRONTAB
 ---

-A script named `monitoring.sh` was created in bash to display some information on all terminals every 10 minutes since the server startup.
+A script named `monitoring.sh`([see file](https://github.com/ricvrdv/Born2beRoot/blob/main/monitoring.sh)) was created in bash to display some information on all terminals every 10 minutes since the server startup.

 #### 3.1 CREATING THE SCRIPT IN BASH